62nd North Carolina Infantry Regiment

 Historical Marker

-On April 3, 1865, Colonel Kirby of the 101st Ohio Infantry was ordered to "scout in the direction of Asheville."
-The Union solders were aided by a "number of deserters familiar with the terrain."
-Kirby advanced the French Broad River, with a force of 900 infantrymen and an estimated 200 partisans (which included Rebel deserters who had pledged an oath of allegiance to the United States), two cannon, and a train of wagons.
-Kirby and the Union army approached Asheville on April 6 and planned to occupy it, but the vigilant Col. Clayton (a West Point graduate) and the 62nd North Carolina had other ideas about the Yankees' invasion.
-To the west, 600 men of Thomas' Legion were stationed between Waynesville and Warm Springs (O.R., 49, i, 31).
-Col. Clayton was also assisted by a company of the Silver Greys and some Confederate soldiers at home on leave.
-The Silver Greys was comprised of senior and junior reserves, which served as home guard, and totaled 44 men; it included a 14 year old boy and a 60 year old Baptist minister.
+On April 3, 1865, Colonel Kirby, formerly commanding the 101st Ohio Infantry, was ordered to advance his 1,100 strong brigade, with ten days' rations, from East Tennessee and capture Asheville, if he could do so without suffering high casualties, and he was assisted by Confederate deserters familiar with the terrain.
+Kirby advanced his force into the Tar Heel state and camped at Warm Springs, a city adjacent the Tennessee line, and followed the French Broad River with his brigade of 900 infantrymen and an estimated 200 partisans, including rebel deserters who had pledged an oath of allegiance to the United States, two cannon, and a train of wagons.
+Kirby, leaving his field pieces and wagons at Warms Springs, cautiously approached Asheville on April 6 and, bar significant resistance, planned to sack the pristine mountain city, but Col. Clayton, a native of North Carolina who had also attended West Point, with a mixed force of 300 Confederates, including 175 of the faithful 62nd North Carolina, were determined to make a stand.
+To the west, 600 men of Thomas' Legion of Cherokee Indians and Mountaineers, a diverse unit of the rugged region, were stationed between Waynesville and Warm Springs (O.R., 49, 1, 31) and poised to engage any Yankee incursion in that vicinity.
+Clayton was assisted by a company of the Silver Greys and some Confederate soldiers at home on sick leave and furlough.
+The Silver Greys, consisting of senior and junior reserves, served as home guard and totaled 44 men, including a 14 year old boy and a 60 year old Baptist minister.

-After General Robert E. Lee surrendered the Army of Northern Virginia on April 9, 1865, the Confederates serving with Col. Clayton in Asheville withdrew and returned to their homes.
-They never swore the oath of allegiance as required by Federal authorities.
+And three days later, after General Lee surrendered the Army of Northern Virginia on April 9, 1865, the Confederates serving with Clayton in Asheville withdrew and returned to their homes, and they never swore the oath of allegiance as required by Federal authorities.
+Perhaps receiving some solace after four years of fighting, with the war having erased many of their comrades from their Southern communities, several veterans from the unit later commented that we didn't surrender, we just quit.
 Lt.
-Col. Bryan Gibbs McDowell wrote that "No braver or nobler hearted men ever lived than those composing the Sixty-second North Carolina Infantry Regiment."
+Col. McDowell wrote that "No braver or nobler hearted men ever lived than those composing the Sixty-second North Carolina Infantry Regiment."

 In the latest edition, Levy found the long lost hospital records at the National Archives which prove conclusively that casualties were deliberately “under reported.”
 Prisoners were tortured, brutality was tolerated and corruption was widespread.
 The handling of the dead rivals stories of Nazi Germany.
 The largest mass grave in the Western Hemisphere is filled with....the bodies of Camp Douglas dead, 4200 known and 1800 unknown.
 No one should be allowed to speak of Andersonville until they have absorbed the horror of Douglas, also known as “To Die in Chicago.”